RATSAK Pre-Baited Mouse Trap

 Rattus spp. and Mus domesticus

-Having rats and mice in the home and garden can endanger human and animal physical health and may also have implications for human mental health.
-Rats and mice damage property and possessions and contaminate food, leading to food wastage.
-The most common rat and mouse species are the Black Rat (Rattus rattus), Brown Rat (Rattus norvegicus) and House Mouse (Mus musculus).
+Rats and mice are very destructive pests; they damage property and possessions and contaminate food.
+Having rats and mice in the home or garden can pose a risk to human and pet physical health.
+Rodents are also predators of many native species.
+The most common rat and mouse species in NZ are the Ship Rat (Rattus rattus), Norway Rat (Rattus norvegicus) and House Mouse (Mus musculus).

-RATSAK bait products should be carefully chosen according to the situation.
-One must also consider the suitability of the product based on the presence of children and pets, and the location and environment.
+RATSAK bait products should be carefully chosen for the situation.
+Consider the suitability of the product based on the presence of children and pets, and the location and environment.

 Top RATSAK Bait Tips: